kahalewai/agbac/agbac-min/readme.md

 ## When will AGBAC-Full be available?

 AGBAC-Full details:
-* Will provide a full AGBAC spec implementations
+* AGBAC-Full will provide a full AGBAC spec implementation
+* AGBAC-Full will work with your existing IAM solution(s)
-* Development starting Jan '26 (expected completion Feb '26)
+* AGBAC-Full development starting Jan '26 (expected completion Feb '26)